better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

 public IP address as well.
 For this example, we'll use this record:
 `myseed.myorg.com.
 A 1.2.3.4`.

 Now you're ready to start the seed node.
-Let's configure it to listen to ports 12345 and 80 on all interfaces, the private key is supplied via `STDIN`:
+Let's configure it to listen on ports 12345 and 80 on all interfaces, the private key is supplied via `STDIN`:

     cargo run --bin radicle-seed-node -- \